musoniusr/DhammaratoDhamma/_posts/2024-05-09-you-don-t-need-love-tomas-d-1-05-09-24.md

 - Living without categorizing things as good or bad

-### References

-[^1]: "He proclaims a teaching that is good in the beginning, good in the middle, and good in the end, meaningful and well-phrased.
-And he reveals a spiritual practice that’s entirely complete and pure." see https://suttacentral.net/mn27/en/sujato?lang=en&layout=plain&reference=none&notes=asterisk&highlight=false&script=latin

 ### Participate in one of our Live Sanghas (Free of Charge)

 <p>►The Sangha US, Friday 7 PM PDT <a href="https://join.skype.com/uyYzUwJ3e3TO">Join Skype Call</a>.</p>